darius64s/premiumcoin/README.md

 # premiumcoin

-Public config file for premiumcoin
+This repository is containing configuration file for active premiumcoin